plardin001/challenges_reseau/static/ch1/README.txt

 ##### Scenario ####

-Title : Toc toc toc
+Title : Knock knoc knoc

 Descrpition : It looks like someone is knocking at the door ...